bmlt-enabled/bmlt-root-server/README.md

 ----------
 ** Version 2.7.5 **

-- TBD
+- March 20, 2016
-- The Semantic Response for server languages (XML only) was missing.
-That has been fixed.
+- The Semantic Response for server languages (XML and JSON only) was missing from the Semantic Workshop.
+That has been added.
 - The XSD for SSL pages had the wrong URI (Minor bug that affects no one).
 - SSL fixes for the Semantic Workshop.
+- Added the JSON Version of Get Server Languages.

 ** Version 2.7.4 **